 - Students who have completed university-level intermediate algebra will be able to access math general education courses directly if they haven't received transfer credit equivalence for the general education math requirement. - Transfer students who have not completed any university-level math course at a level higher than basic Algebra will be required to take a math General Education placement test during Orientation.
 Students with strong basic quantitative math skills can "place out" of the university's math requirement.
 Algebra and Pre-calculus placement tests are available for students who are interested in upper-level math classes. - Any university-level science course will be accepted in fulfillment of the general education science requirement.
 Advanced credit awards in science will also satisfy this requirement.

 Mapping the World/Comparing Worlds Requirements

-Previous courses taken in the humanities and the social sciences will be given equivalency for these general education requirements (a minimum of one from each, with an extra in either category).
+Previous courses taken in the humanities and the social sciences can be given equivalency for these general education requirements.
 Advanced credit awards can also apply toward this requirement.

 Speaking the World Requirements